Instructions for authors

 5.5 Methods including statistics

-Concerning statistics, put a general description of methods in the Methods section.
-When data are summarized in the Results section, specify the statistical methods used to analyze them.
-Avoid non-technical uses of technical terms in statistics, such as ‘random’ (which implies a randomizing device), ‘normal’, ‘significant’, ‘correlations’, and ‘sample’.
-Define statistical terms, abbreviations, and most symbols.
+Regarding the use of statistics, a general description of the methods should be provided in the Methods section.
+When presenting data in the Results section, specify the statistical methods applied for analysis.
+Avoid using statistical terms in non-technical contexts, such as 'random' (which implies the use of a randomization mechanism), 'normal', 'significant', 'correlations', and 'sample.'
+Define all statistical terms, abbreviations, and symbols.

 5.6 Results